One of the most challenging phases for CEOs or executive teams who start a company is to break out of the startup mindset.

 - Use the term “Play to Win” with your team.
 They’ll get it.
 It’s energizing.
 Everyone loves to be on a winning team.

 - Create an enemy.
-Build a race.
-Build a finish line.
+Create a race.
+Create a finish line.
 Create competition.
 High-growth companies create plans to crush their competition.
 Flat-lined and slow-growth companies stop competing, stop getting upset when someone else wins.

 Create a Play to Win mindset for you and your team, and get your company on the podium every time!